camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

 # Basic Information
-The goal of this project is to imitate data received by the BLE Controller on the Xiaomi M365 Scooter with a microcontroller with cellular capabilities (Particle Electron).
+The goal of this project is to simulate/imitate data received by the BLE Controller on the Xiaomi M365 Scooter with a microcontroller with cellular capabilities (Particle Electron).

 How the Xiaomi M365 Operates:
-- The scooter is composed of 3 microcontrollers: the bluetooth (BLE) controller, the motor controller, and the battery management system (BMS) controller.
+- The scooter is composed of 3 microcontrollers: the Bluetooth (BLE) controller, the motor controller, and the battery management system (BMS) controller.
   - The BLE Controller:
     - Can send single commands to the motor controller (tail light on/off, cruise control on/off, lock/unlock),
-    - Continously sends values of the brake and throttle levers,
+    - Continuously sends values of the brake and throttle levers,
     - Turns the power to the scooter on by touching ground and 40V hot to each other for less than a second,
-    - Is connected to motor controller by four wires (groud [black], data [yellow], and two hot lines: 5V [red] & 40V [green]), and
+    - Is connected to motor controller by four wires (ground [black], data [yellow], and two hot lines: 5V [red] & 40V [green]), and
     - communicates via a one wire serial connection (half-duplex) at 115200bps, 8 data bits, no parity bit, one stop bit (8n1).
   - The Motor Controller:
     - solely operates the brushless D.C.
 (BLDC) motor,